KlaraGajaszek/WeatherApp-ReactNative/README.md

 ## Tests

 For tests I used Jest and react-native-testing-library.
 Tests is not completed.
-Now I added only examples, in the next iteration when I would like to develop this app I will add tests for other components and create mostly integration tests.
+Now I added only examples, in the next iteration when I would like to develop this app I would like to add tests for other components and create mostly integration tests.
+In my opinion integration tests are much better than unit.